abhirathmahipal/BooksGalore/README.md

 ### Author
 - Client side and server side.
 ### Image
 - Client side and server side checks.
 Random strings are added at the end of an image file to avoid name collisions.
 Also a default image is used in case nothing is provided.
-The image is named after the title of the book  for SEO benefits.

 ## ```/sign_up```
 - Password strength and username uniquess is verified before creating a new account.